152830 Dinkinesh: Rotation and light curve

 Dinkinesh rotates every 3.7387±0.0013 h.
 As Dinkinesh rotates, its brightness from Earth fluctuates due to its non-spherical shape, which can be inferred from the amplitude of the asteroid's rotational light curve.
 The first photometric observations of Dinkinesh's rotational light curve were attempted with the Teide Observatory's 0.8-m IAC-80 telescope at Tenerife, Spain in November 2022, but it did not observe Dinkinesh long enough to make conclusive findings.
 Longer photometric observations of Dinkinesh were made with the Calar Alto Observatory's 1.23-m telescope at Almería, Spain from November 2022 to February 2023, which observed that Dinkinesh's brightness fluctuates by 0.39±0.02 magnitudes every 52.67 hours.
-This light curve period is not caused by Dinkinesh's rotation; rather it caused by the tidally locked rotation of Selam, whose elongated shape produces the observed brightness fluctuations.
+Dinkinesh's rotation does not cause this light curve period; rather, it is caused by the tidally locked rotation of Selam, whose elongated shape produces the observed brightness fluctuations.